 Anina tried to smooth out her expression.
 It was better that the boy thought she’d gotten offended because she was Kataman, and not because she was acquainted with that “landslide” mage.
 But this was bad.
 If people were speculating like this, it wouldn’t be long until Sano’s reputation blackened even more.

 When the stall closed at the end of the day, the jeweller paid Anina and requested that she return the next morning.
 His wife even gave her a bowl of rice and marinated pork for dinner, which Anina carried eagerly to her meeting place with Sano.

 On the way there, Anina sought a fisherman who was willing to lend her a boat for a short time that night.
 Out in the sea, she and Sano could talk a little more openly.

 Sano and Anina had agreed to meet each other by the divider that separated the food sector from the textiles.
 She found Sano already there, surrounded by a bunch of other youths.
 They were laughing and goofing around.
 When Sano saw her, he excused himself from the others.

 “Anina, look!”
-Sano pulled out from his pouch a bunch of copper beads totalling some twelve grams.
+Sano pulled out from his pouch a dozen copper beads.
 “Did I do well?”

 Anina wanted to laugh.
 She'd been half-worried that Sano would insult another person and end up a slave.
 She really should have trusted him a little more.
 “Yes, you did!
 Sano, this is great.
 What did you do today?”